 - Joe: A Memoir of Joe Brainard, Coffee House Press (Minneapolis, MN), 2004.

 Also author of (with Clark Coolidge) Supernatural Overtones, 1990, and Albanian Diary, 1999.
-Creator (with Bertrand Dorny) of a handmade booklet, “Bang Goes the Literature.”
+Creator (with Bertrand Dorny) of 40 handmade booklets, including “Bang Goes the Literature.”
 Work represented in anthologies.
 Contributor, sometimes under pseudonym Harlan Dangerfield, to periodicals.

 - Dictionary of Literary Biography, Volume 5: American Poets since World War II, Gale (Detroit, MI), 1980.